p1ng-request/docs/templates/Pillow/Pillow_Create_new_image.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-**Description:** This notebook creates and save an image using Pillow.
+**Description:** This notebook creates and saves an image using Pillow.
 You can setup its width, height and background color.

 <u>References:</u>
 - https://holypython.com/python-pil-tutorial/how-to-create-a-new-image-with-pil/